-- Holding regular parent and carer meetings. - Inviting parents and carers to take part in the activities of the School's Parent/Teacher association 'Friends of Windlesham'. - Encouraging parents and carers to access the school website for news, other important information and to view policies, procedures and events: www.windleshamschool.co.uk - Having an 'open-door' policy to discuss individual matters. - Holding Read Write Inc phonics and reading introduction workshops, updates and celebration meetings.
+- Sharing information with parents and carers via our use of assessment profiles and valuing parental contribution to these. - Holding regular parent and carer meetings. - Inviting parents and carers to take part in the activities of the School's Parent/Teacher association 'Friends of Windlesham'. - Encouraging parents and carers to access the school website for news, other important information and to view policies, procedures and events: www.windleshamschool.co.uk - Having an 'open-door' policy to discuss individual matters. - Holding Read Write Inc phonics and reading introduction workshops, updates and celebration meetings.